ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 Before running these tests, please delete the mychirp.db file in the ```\src\Chirp.Web``` directory and do the same when the tests are done running.

-To run integration and end-to-end tests there are some prerequisites.<br>
+To run integration and end-to-end tests there are some prerequisites.

 To install Playwright, navigate to the root of Chirp, then run:
 ```
 cd .\test\Chirp.Web.Test\